 Invisible Flock Barnsley Artist Residency

-Invisible Flock, the award-winning interactive arts studio, are delighted to support three Barnsley artists who will join them for a ten-day residency at their studio in Yorkshire Sculpture Park.
-The residency is commissioned by Barnsley Council through the Cultural Development Fund programme 'Storying Barnsley', which aims to support local artists and celebrate the stories and heritage of the town.
+Invisible Flock, the award-winning interactive arts studio, supported three Barnsley artists who each joined them for a ten-day residency at their studio in Yorkshire Sculpture Park.

 The three artists are Tala Lee-Turton, a Barnsley-born, British Chinese creative producer, dramaturg and dance artist, questioning and deconstructing discourses on gender, identity, and climate justice, Ailish Treanor, a Barnsley-based artist whose practice comprises sculpture, painting, and installation and Spencer Hughes, a Barnsley-based artist whose work varies in social, documentary and landscape photography through the analog format.

-The residency will take place throughout August and will offer the artists an opportunity to work alongside Invisible Flock and access their high-quality and innovative facilities and technology.
-The artists will also benefit from mentoring, peer feedback and networking opportunities with other creative professionals.
+The residencies took place throughout August 2024 and offered the artists an opportunity to work alongside Invisible Flock and access their high-quality and innovative facilities and technology.
+The artists also received mentoring, peer feedback and networking opportunities with other creative professionals.

-The residency is part of Storying Barnsley’s ongoing commitment to support and collaborate with artists from diverse backgrounds and disciplines, and to create immersive and interactive artworks that engage audiences in meaningful and transformative ways.
+This residency programme is part of Storying Barnsley’s ongoing commitment to support and collaborate with artists from diverse backgrounds and disciplines, and to create immersive and interactive artworks that engage audiences in meaningful and transformative ways.

 Amy Balderston, Invisible Flock, said: "We are delighted to begin working alongside Tala, Ailish and Spencer in the studio this summer.
 The residency is designed to be a space to create, explore and develop their artistic practice through the space and equipment at the studio, without the pressure of a set output.
 We were incredibly impressed by the breadth, scope and talent of the applications we received from this call out.
 Their applications stood out with their passion and interest to explore materials, processes and their individual connections to Barnsley.”